ontohub/ruby-style-guide/README.md

   batman.fetch(:is_evil, true) # => false
   ```

-* Prefer the use of the block instead of the default value in `Hash#fetch`.
+* Be aware that default values passed through the block of `Hash#fetch` will be
+  lazy-evaluated.
+So you should prefer them for expensive calls.

   ```Ruby
   batman = { name: 'Bruce Wayne' }